 The Evolution and History of Acupuncture

 The Chinese document titled Lingshu (translated as “Miraculous Pivot”) listed nine classical acupuncture needles: Filiform, Shear, Round-Pointed, Spoon, Lance, Round-Sharp, Stiletto, Long, and Big.
-These classical needles were originally made from bronze, gold, or silver, but modern acupuncture uses only stainless steel filliform needles.
+These traditional needles were initially made from bronze, gold, or silver, but modern acupuncture uses only stainless steel filiform needles.

 Can Acupuncture Successfully Treat Infertility?

 Long before technology and modern medicine, people have used acupuncture to treat infertility.
-Stimulating a myriad of pressure points in the body can reduce or even treat infertility.
+Stimulating a myriad of pressure points in the body can reduce or even treat impotence.

 Varieties of studies have shown consistently that acupuncture improved the blood flow to the uterus.
-That alone gave a boost to fertility, because adequate blood supply in the uterus is crucial for pregnancy.
+That alone gave a boost to fertility because adequate blood supply in the womb is crucial for pregnancy.
 The treatment can also regulate your menstrual cycle, and the more regular you are, the better your odds for pregnancy.

-Trying to have a baby is a stressful time, even if things are going well; simply planning for a baby can feel a bit stressful.
-It’s only natural to have a heightened blood pressure during this time, but lower stress means better results.
-Acupuncture is known to reduce stress and lower blood pressure, while regulating natural hormones.
+Trying to have a baby is a stressful time, even if things are going well; merely planning for a baby can feel a bit stressful.
+It’s only natural to have heightened blood pressure during this time, but lower stress means better results.
+Acupuncture is known to reduce stress and lower blood pressure while regulating natural hormones.

 The Science Behind Infertility

 Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress is capable of preventing a woman from ovulating entirely.
 This can contribute to the cause of female infertility.
-Stress can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilized egg.
+Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilised egg.
 In men, stress can alter sperm counts, motility, and cause impotence.
-Acupuncture infertility treatment counters the effects of stress and cortizol by releasing endorphins in the brain.
-An herbal impotence cure is also an option for men and can reduce stress.
+Acupuncture infertility treatment counters the effects of stress and cortisol by releasing endorphins in the brain.
+A herbal impotence cure is also an option for men and can reduce stress.

-While the fertility drugs commonly prescribed for women can produce a 20 to 60 percent pregnancy rate, they also commonly include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
+While the fertility drugs commonly prescribed for women can produce a 20 to 60 per cent pregnancy rate, they also usually include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
 Some studies show that they may also cause breast cancer.